microsoft/playwright/docs/src/locators.md

 ## Strictness

 Locators are strict.
-This means that all operations on locators that imply some target DOM element will throw an exception if more than one element matches a given selector.
+This means that all operations on locators that imply some target DOM element will throw an exception if more than one element matches.
 For example, the following call throws if there are several buttons in the DOM:

 ```js
 await page.getByRole('button').click();